 Some custom fly screens also incorporate technology, making them efficient and easy to use for users of all ages.

 The cost of custom fly screens depends on their size, your chosen material, and other specific features you want to include.
 Like most home improvement solutions, custom fly screens are investments that will contribute to increasing the value of your property, adding to its overall appeal, and providing great benefits that will all pay off in the end.

 How to maintain custom fly screens

-In order to keep your custom fly screens looking new and in good working condition, regular cleaning and maintenance are required.
-Gentle brushing will prevent dust and dirt from accumulating on standard mesh, but special types of material may need extra attention.
+To keep your custom fly screens looking new and in good working condition, regular cleaning and maintenance are required.
+Gentle brushing will prevent dust and dirt from accumulating on a standard mesh, but special types of material may need extra attention.
 To be sure, consult your custom fly screen manufacturer on the best way to care for your screens.

 Are custom fly screens for you?

-Before getting custom-made fly screens, first consider your needs and how they will be met by specially-designed screen solutions.
+Before getting custom-made fly screens, first, consider your needs and how they will be met by specially-designed screen solutions.
 This includes the size of the area to be screened, your existing home decors as well as unique requirements you might have.
-Then set an appointment with your preferred dealer for a home inspection, measurement and quotation (which are usually free or charge).
+Then set an appointment with your preferred dealer for a home inspection, measurement, and quotation (which are usually free of charge).
 Discuss your options with your dealer including cost estimates.
 Finally, get an idea of the maintenance required for your desired screen solution.
-If all these factors align with your needs, budget and level of commitment, then custom fly screens are right up your alley.
+If all these factors align with your needs, budget, and level of commitment, then custom fly screens are right up your alley.